 - What other resources are there?

 - When do tutorial services start and end?

-- It has been 3 days since I was matched, but I have not heard from my tutor.
+- I have not heard from my tutor.

 - I would like to request a specific tutor.